xcompact3d/x3d2/docs/source/user/theory.rst

 Tridiagonal systems solver algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Thomas algorithm is a well-known method for solving tridiagonal systems of equations.
 It is a specialised form of Gaussian elimination that involves a forward pass to eliminate the lower diagonal elements :math:`a_i` of the tridiagonal matrix by adding a multiple of the row above, followed by a backward substitution pass using the modified upper diagonal coefficients :math:`c_i`.
-This algorithm is inherently serial as each iteration depends on the results of the previous step, requiring :math:`2N` steps with no parallelism.
+Even though the Thomas algorithm is inherently serial, when solving a batch of tridiagonal systems it is possible to parallelise the overall operation by assigning many tridiagonal systems per MPI rank.

-In contrast, the parallel cyclic reduction (PCR) algorithm is inherently parallel.
-It recursively reduces the system into smaller independent subsystems, enabling multiple threads to solve each tridiagonal system simultaneously.
-Unlike the Thomas algorithm, PCR's inner-loop iterations are independent, making it suitable for modern multicore architectures.
-However, PCR introduces trade-offs: it requires :math:`O (N \log N)` operations, making it computationally more expensive than Thomas's :math:`O(N)` scaling.
-Furthermore, distributed-memory PCR faces scalability challenges due to its reliance on MPI all-to-all during the reduction phases.
-This global communication arises because dependencies between unknowns span non-adjacent subdomains at each reduction step, necessitating data exchange across all processors.
-While shared-memory PCR implementations avoid this by operating within a single rank, they cannot leverage distributed parallelism.
+However, the Thomas algorithm requires the entire length of a tridiagonal system to be contained within a single rank.
+Consequently, this strategy necessitates MPI all-to-all communication to rearrange the domain decomposition, ensuring that batches of tridiagonal systems are oriented in the :math:`x-`, :math:`y-`, and :math:`z-` directions.
+This ensures that the entire length of each tridiagonal system is always within a single rank, while individual systems are distributed across all available ranks.
+As a result, the derivations and interpolations can be performed in each direction using the Thomas algorithm.

 The fundamental difference between a serial algorithms like Thomas algorithm and distributed-memory algorithms is that the distributed algorithms divide the individual systems into multiple subdomains.
 This enables localised communication (e.g. neighbour-to-neighbour exchanges) instead of global dependencies.
 For example, a 3D decomposition strategy can distribute subdomains across ranks while maintaining static decomposition states, avoiding frequent reconfiguration.
 Crucially, these approaches eliminate the need for MPI all-to-all communications across the entire domain.